What is Net Present Value?

-By using this NPV formula, the investors find out the difference between the cash inflows from the investments and the cost of investments, giving them a clear idea of the profitability of the investment.
+By using this formula, the investors find out the difference between the cash inflows from the investments and the cost of investments, giving them a clear idea of the profitability of the investment.
 Let us understand the advantages of using the net present value method.

-- First of all, the NPV formula is very easy to calculate.
+- First of all, this is very easy to calculate.
 Before making any decisions regarding investments, if you know how to calculate NPV; you will be able to make better decisions.

 - Secondly, it compares the present value of both cash inflow and cash outflow.
 As a result, the comparison provides the right perspective for the investors to make the right decision.

 - Thirdly, NPV offers you a conclusive decision.
 After calculating this, you will directly get to know whether to go for the investments or not.